Dyalog/DCMS/docs/setup.md

     - app_dir
     - service_url

-- TODO: also make it securely RIDE-able
-- TODO: use github submodule to depend on Jarivs, HttpCommand and XL2APL

 ## secrets
 Docker secrets are used to store:
 - External API keys (e.g. YouTube)
-- Mariadb login information
-- server certificates

 ## data sources
 Most manually updated source data is specified in **data_sources.json5**.